Medical Advice & Guidance for Competitors

 All our events are physically challenging and should not be undertaken without significant thought, planning and preparation.
 It’s unlikely that you will be able to complete the event if you are starting with illness or injury, so if you should develop any kind of injury or illness in the weeks preceding the event, don’t take the risk.

-Anyone who has been on a flight of greater than 3 hours within the last 24 hours should notify the event organiser so that the medics can monitor them throughout the event.
+Anyone who has been on a flight or journey of greater than 3 hours within the last 24 hours should notify the event organiser so that the medics can monitor them throughout the event.

 When you register online you will be asked to provide information about any medical condition or information that may be relevant in dealing with an incident during the event.
 This should include allergies, medication, any recent illness or injury that has resulted in you needing medical treatment.
 This information will be treated as confidential.
 We may not issue race numbers for every event, so making us aware of any medical issues when you enter is very important.